aoterodelaroza/acpdb/README.md

   least-squares fitting routine, and is used only for evaluation purposes.

-  The `MASK` commands apply a mask to remove some items from the database set.
-The items indicated in the `MASK` command are used in the training set and the others are deactivated.
-Four versions of the `MASK` command exist. `RANGE` indicates a range starting at `start.i` up to the end of the subset.
-If `end.i` is given, stop at `end.i`.
-If `setp.i` is given, use that as step. `ITEMS` indicates the items from the database set one by one. `PATTERN` repeats a pattern over the items of the set.
-If `itemn.i` is 0, it means the item is not used and 1 means it is used. `ATOM` or `ATOMS` deactivates all items in the subset that have atoms other than those that are target of ACP development (requires using a previous `ATOM` command).
+  The `MASK` commands apply a mask to remove some items from a certain subset when it is incorporated into the training set.
+Several masks can be applied, and they are combined either with a logical and (if the `MASK_AND` keyword is used, this is the default) or with a logical or (if `MASK_OR`).
+By default, no mask is applied, so all the elements in the subset are used in the training set.

+  Four versions of the `MASK` command exist. `MASK_ITEMS` givesone by one the number identifiers of the elements from the subset to be incorporated. `MASK_PATTERN` repeats a pattern over the elements of the subset.
+An element is incorporated if the pattern item is a 1 and it is not if it is a 0. `MASK_ATOMS` constructs the mask by selecting only the entries in the subset that contain only the atoms in the training set.
+Using this mask requires having defined the `ATOMS` previously.
+Lastly, `MASK_RANGE` indicates a range starting at `start.i` up to `end.i` with `step.i`.
+The interpretation of `MASK_RANGE` varies depending on whether it is followed by one (`step.i`), two (`start.i` and `step.i`), or three (`start.i`, `step.i`, and `end.i`) integers.

   The remaining commands are used to set the weights of the items in the subset.
 The keywords are: